If you’ve used a financial adviser in the UK over the past 10 or 20 years, you may have noticed that something quite significant changed in 2012.

 Why did the FCA want things to change?

-The FCA (the UK Financial Regulator at the time) did not like this business model at all.
+The FSA (the UK Financial Regulator at the time) did not like this business model at all.
 It was the last element which caused them to become concerned.

-The issue was that an Financial Adviser, particularly an independent financial adviser, is duty bound to provide advice which is in your best interest.
+The issue was that a Financial Adviser, particularly an independent financial adviser, is duty bound to provide advice that is in your best interest.
 Independent financial advisers are required to look at the ‘whole of the market’ and therefore the products they are recommending should be the most suitable for your circumstances.

 How then… could IFAs explain their recommendations of expensive mutual funds with 3% initial fees and 2.5% annual management charges thereafter?